json-api/json-api/format/index.md

 ## Errors

-The error object contains addiitional information on the latest error condition reported by the server.
+The error object contains additional information on the latest error condition reported by the server.
 This is an **OPTIONAL** object and there **MUST NOT** be more than one error object in a JSON API document.
 It is a top-level document property.